smarie/pytest-patterns/docs/index.md

 ## Current list of examples

-Currently there is a single example, but you've got to start somewhere, right ? ;)
+The following examples are provided:

- * [Data science benchmark](./examples/data_science_benchmark/) demonstrates how pytest can be used as a benchmarking engine to compare the performances of several data sciences algorithms on several datasets and produce a report table.
-This example also shows how plots can be integrated in pytest.
+ * [Data science benchmark](./examples/data_science_benchmark/) demonstrates how pytest can be used as a benchmarking engine to compare the performances of several data sciences algorithms on several datasets and produce various reports (plots, csv table...).

 Note: you can download all examples at once from [this link](https://github.com/smarie/pytest-patterns/releases/latest)

 ## See Also